Understanding the Challenges of AI Adoption in Professional Services

 On the surface, her concern appeared to be a common AI worry: “I don’t want generic output.”

 However, underneath that was something more specific.
 Her work relies on trust.
-Clients invite her into family moments.
+Clients invite her into important moments.
 They choose her because her tone feels personal and grounded.
 Publishing something that sounded automated would undermine that.

 This wasn’t about perfectionism.
 It was about standing behind her work.